 As reported by Tamara Schultz of CARH on May 25, 2017, in a Broadcast Email …

 On Tuesday, May 23, 2017, the Trump Administration unveiled its Fiscal Year (FY) 2018 proposed budget.
-The budget would seek $1.5 trillion in non-defense discretionary cuts (20.5 percent would be cut from the United States Department of Agriculture’s (USDA’s) FY 2017 funding) and $1.4 trillion in Medicaid cuts over the course of a decade, while adding nearly half a trillion dollars to defense spending.
+The budget would seek $1.5 trillion in non-defense discretionary cuts (20.5 percent would be cut from the United States Department of Agriculture’s (USDA’s) FY 2017 funding) and $1.4 trillion in Medicaid cuts over the course of a decade, while adding nearly half a trillion dollars to defence spending.
 The budget document titled “A New Foundation for American Greatness,” would dramatically reshape federal spending, cutting anti-poverty and safety net programs administered by USDA and the Department of Housing and Urban Development (HUD), but leaving Medicare and the retirement portion of Social Security untouched.

 While Congress is expected to reject many of the proposals as it takes up the budget in the coming weeks and months, it is going to be contingent on CARH, it’s members, and the rural housing industry to fight for restoration of funding from the programs that have been targeted both at USDA and at HUD, be it reduced funding or total elimination.